prathamsoni002/Data-Cleaning-and-Visualization/README.md

    ![image](https://github.com/prathamsoni002/Data-Cleaning-and-Visualization/assets/114599961/313fc9ef-54a3-46c3-a5ca-c30ec592dcc1)

-*Using Python to list out the companies based on the selected Town/City and the TechProbab score(calculated based on the closeness of selected SIC codes to be a Tech Relevant)*
+*Using Python to list out the companies based on the selected Town/City and the Section or TechProbab score(calculated based on the closeness of selected SIC codes to be a Tech Relevant)*

 ![image](https://github.com/prathamsoni002/Data-Cleaning-and-Visualization/assets/114599961/0e6c37cf-37e5-4aa5-8a68-00b3669de7c1)